SteveBarnett/human-centred/_posts/2022-06-29-accessible-data-visualisation-text-alternatives.md

 - Instead of the chart, via a toggle button.
 The toggle button must appear before the chart.
 - On another page.
     - We must provide a link to the table with the chart.
 The link text should describe the link destination and its relation to the chart.
 Template: “View table of `[type of data]`”.
 For example: “View table of income from January 2022 to June 2022”.

+Note: the table should not be visually hidden.
+This could lead to a confusing experience for sighted screen reader users.

 #### Chart as link